ViaThinkSoft/cyclonedx-property-taxonomy/README.md

 - `vts:obfuscated`

-  Describes whether the majority of the file was obfuscated or not, or if the main purpose is confidential nature, such as a copy-protection or security-related DLL.
+  Describes whether the majority of the file was obfuscated or not.

   Values: `yes`, `no`, `unknown`